The Spotlight

-The Spotlight was a weekly newspaper in the United States, published in Washington, D.C. from September 1975 to July 2001 by the now-defunct antisemitic Liberty Lobby.
+The Spotlight was a weekly newspaper in the United States, published in Washington, D.C. from September 1975 to July 2001 by the now-defunct far-right political advocacy organization Liberty Lobby.
+It was formed as a replacement for the Liberty Lobby's previous newspaper, the Liberty Letter.
 The Spotlight ran articles and editorials professing a "populist and nationalist" political orientation.
 Some observers have described the publication as promoting a right-wing, or conservative, politics.

 After a lawsuit against Liberty Lobby brought by the Holocaust denial organization the Institute for Historical Review, the newspaper was shuttered in 2001.
 Some of those involved in the paper went on to found the American Free Press, a similar publication.

-Description
+History

+The Spotlight was founded in 1975 as the newspaper of the far-right political advocacy organization Liberty Lobby.
+The Liberty Lobby was founded by far-right political activist Willis Carto; The Spotlight was one of numerous periodicals that Carto operated throughout his career.
+It was a replacement for the Liberty Lobby's previous paper, the Liberty Letter, which had ceased that year.
+It was founded as the National Spotlight, but this was later shortened to The Spotlight.

+The Spotlight ceased publication in 2001 after Liberty Lobby was forced into bankruptcy as a result of a lawsuit brought by former associates in the Institute for Historical Review.
+Carto and other people involved in The Spotlight then started a new newspaper, the American Free Press.
+In terms of content the paper is basically identically to its predecessor.

+An August 2, 2002 court order in the Superior Court of California transferred the assets of Liberty Lobby, including The Spotlight, to the judgment creditor, the Legion for the Survival of Freedom, Inc. who maintains an online archive of Spotlight articles from 1997 to 2001.